alirezaArz/Todo_alireza_arz/README.md

    ```bash
    python --version
    ```
-4. install the last version of Kivy library
+4. Install the latest version of the Kivy library:
    ```bash
    pip install kivy
    ```